Poojani-janitha/Inventory-Management-System/README.md

 1)clone this repo inside the htdoc folder of XAMPP

-2)create data base in phpmyadmin "inventory_system"
+2)create data base in phpmyadmin "inventory_system".

 3) import "inventory_system.sql" file inside the DATABAS FILE folder in phpmyadmin